 The University of Minnesota offers many great ways for youth to get involved in dairy:

-Through research being conducted at the new Calf and Heifer Research facilities at the Southern Research and Outreach Center (SROC) in Waseca, which opened in April 2004, calf growers are able to tap into the latest information by attending workshops, on-farm meetings, seminars conducted by researchers and Extension personnel.
+Through research being conducted at the new Calf and Heifer Research facilities at the Southern Research and Outreach Center (SROC) in Waseca, calf growers are able to tap into the latest information by attending workshops, on-farm meetings, seminars conducted by researchers and Extension personnel.

 Facility tours, workshops, seminars and meetings focused on: